Theater of the Oppressed for Community Action

 T.O.
 Playshop for White Folks: In partnership with the White Noise Collective, training participants explore internalized white privilege, white superiority, and white fragility as well as unpack common dilemmas in our work as racial justice allies and accomplices.
 Come ready to be simultaneously self-critical and self-loving/ serious and playful.
 Link to the event page and registration here!

 Open Community Workshops: Dynamic, experiential sessions for learners at all levels.
+We are currently offering a workshop called "Unsticking Stuckness" Link to event page and registration here!

 T.O. for your group or classroom: We teach T.O. in universities, high schools, after-school programs and non-profit organizations around the Bay Area.
 The cost of these tailored trainings offset our expenses so that we can offer everything else on a sliding scale/donation basis.